 One of the accusations was that Medvedev had a special house for a duck on one of his properties, with some protesters showing up with yellow rubber ducks.
 Others showed up with their faces painted green, a reference to a recent assault in which Navalny was hit in the face with green liquid.
 A spokesman for Medvedev spokeswoman called the allegations against him "propagandistic attacks".

 Official Russian media pretended it all didn't happen, but some independent Russian papers did provide coverage.
-Business daily VEDOMOSTI reported great public dissatisfaction with the authorities, saying that the young generation had become politicised.
+Business daily VEDOMOSTI reported great public dissatisfaction with the authorities, saying that the young generation had become politicized.
 The EU and the US denounced the police crackdown on the demonstration, US State Department spokesman Mark Toner said in a statement: "The Russian people, like people everywhere, deserve a government that supports an open marketplace of ideas, transparent and accountable governance, equal treatment under the law, and the ability to exercise their rights without fear of retribution."

 Navalny is the most prominent Russian critic of Putin's regime.
 He began his anti-corruption campaign with blogs aimed at state-controlled companies in 2008, then went on to opposing the ruling party, United Russia, calling it the "party of crooks and thieves".
 He was the leader of the protests following the 2011 election; he was arrested and jailed for 15 days.
 He intends to run for president in 2018, but a court has convicted him of embezzlement, which would bar him.
 He denies the charges, calling them farcical.

 BBC reporter Sarah Rainsford in Moscow says the authorities don't know what to do about Navalny: if he is put behind bars he becomes a martyr; if he is free, he can organize more protests on the streets.
 The spirit of dissent may fade to dark again, but it clearly persists, and it will not disappear.
-Russia has a sad history, and Russians have learned stoicism in response; but once roused, by that same coin, they simply don't give a damn about adversity any longer.
+Russia has a sad history, and Russians have learned stoicism in response; but once roused, by that same coin, they are fearless, they simply don't give a damn about adversity any longer.

 * As reported by an article from TIME Online ("Kim Jong Nam's Murder Likely Means Dangerous Times Ahead for Members of North Korea's Ruling Family" by Charlie Campbell, 6 March 2017), on 13 February Kim Jong Un -- 45 years old, half brother to North Korean dictator Kim Jong Il -- was assassinated in full public view in the Kuala Lumpur International Airport in Malaysia, with two women pressing poison, VX nerve agent, in his face.
 The two women were arrested, telling authorities they had been told they were just helping to play a prank.